wooden-spoon-leg-warmers/fluffy-carnival/README.md

 Just realised I don't need any secrets... since that all this is in a public repo.
 I look to have it etched in my head that everything needs access to the repos.

+### 9:30am

+Was testing changes to the api and was getting issues with argocd cache on helm chart, since I wasn't versioning anything and pushing only to a main tag it wasn't invalidating the cache and showing the updates.
+Ive decided to revert to pointing argocd application directly to the api's helm chart repo path which will remove this.
+Changes my other tagging startegy for the containers aswell to just latest, seems more straight forward for this.

 ## Installation

 ### Prerequisites